thir13en/training-angular/notes/binding.md

 In Angular, there are **three** types of data flow binding between template and controller:

 1. Event Binding with the parentheses syntax.
-1. Data Binding with the square bracket syntax.
+1. Data or Property Binding with the square bracket syntax.
 1. Two way data binding with the Banana Box syntax.

 ### Binding event data with $event